-While Bolt is the current fastest human being ever recorded, we don't know if the cats used in Becker and Spadafor's study can say the same in feline terms.
+While Bolt is the current fastest human being ever recorded, we don't know if the cats used in Becker and Spadafori's study can say the same in feline terms.
 What it does show us is that breed seems to have a factor, leading us to ask what is the fastest cat breed in the world?

 As we said, recorded study is limited, but the fastest breed in the book is the Egyptian Mau.
 Stockier breeds with shorter limbs or more rounded ones like the American Shorthair will not necessarily be able to run as fast, but the differences likely aren't massive and will depend on the individual cat.
 In the book, the Savannah, Abyssinian, Oriental and more are considered some of the fastest domestic cat breeds in the world.

-Why are cats faster than humans?
+Why can cats outrun humans?

 - How cats run: as we said earlier, a cat's gait changes when they move from walking to running.
 Their running gait is at full speed when they are in a double suspension gallop.
 This is called a double suspension as over the course of one full gallop, all of the cat's legs will be completely off the ground (i.e. suspended in the air).
 This means they have little friction or air resistance and are propelling themselves very efficiently.
 Greyhounds and Whippets used as racing dogs also employ this technique for running, although they are more efficient.
 Humans only have two limbs which touch the ground when running, so they don't have as much push compared to an animal with four.

-- Flexibility: another reason cats are able to run so fast is their flexibility.
+- Flexibility: another reason cats are able to run faster than humans is their flexibility.
 The Cheetah is the fastest land animal reaching speeds of up to 60 mph.
 The fastest recorded Cheetah, named Sarah, clocked in at 61 mph (91 kph).
 The Cheetah has a flexible spine which rotates in such a way that their front and back legs overlap, giving them the ultimate efficiency when it comes to running.
 While not as fast, the domestic cat also has a more flexible spine which allows them to run in a similar way.

 - Claws: cats also have claws which can use when they require traction to run quicker.
 This is why humans use cleats on their shoes to be able to give them the traction we don't naturally possess.